-Leaves are now falling thick and fast.
+Leaves will now be falling thick and fast.
 Keep collecting them to avoid damage to lawns from them blocking out light and to remove cover for slugs & snails on flower beds

-Use the leaves to make valuable leaf mould (see September)
+Use the fallen leaves to make valuable leaf mould.

 However, make sure you do not use leaves from rose bushes and fruit trees for leaf mould or compost, as that could serve to spread diseases such as black spot and scab.
 Instead, collecting and burning these leaves is an important way of combating such diseases.

 Source your tulip bulbs for flower beds and containers from reliable suppliers while there is still a good choice.